lbrl/examples/README.md

 # examples
-Mostly devoteed to ROOT and PyROOT
+Mostly devoted to ROOT and PyROOT